-The Shropshire Hills have the greatest geological variety of any comparable sized area in the UK, or indeed the world.
-This variety of hills, crags, scarps and valleys forms the character of the AONB that is so distinctive.
+The variety of geology in the Shropshire Hills is unequalled in any area of comparable size in Britain, or indeed the world.
+The hills, crags, scarps and valleys form the character of the AONB that is so distinctive.

 No single hill or range stands out as the dominant feature.
 The Long Mynd, Stiperstones, Wenlock Edge, Wrekin, Clun and Clee Hills all owe their distinctive character to the rock type.
 The underlying geology also determines land use, patterns of settlement, and exploitation of minerals.